yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 </details>

-We can link simplices together to form a *simplicial complex*.
+We can collect simplices together to form a *simplicial complex*.
 In particular, a *simplicial complex* $K$ is a finite collection of simplices, such that:
 1. If $\sigma \in K$ and $\tau \subset \sigma$, then $\tau \in K$.
 2. If $\sigma, \sigma'\in K$, then $\sigma \cap \sigma'$ is either empty or a face of both $\sigma, \sigma'$.